app/basic-vim-shortcuts/RUNME.sh.md

 - ^ — first non-blank character of line
 - $ — end of line
 - xG — Go To command (prefix with number — 5G goes to line 5)
+- 5gg — Go To command (prefix with number — 5gg goes to line 5)
 - gg — go to BOF
 - G — go to EOF
 - Ctrl+d, Ctrl+u — scroll half a page up, down